cs3110/textbook/src/chapters/preface/about.md

 **Reporting Errors.** If you find an error, please report it!
 Or if you have a suggestion about how to rewrite some part of the book, let us know.
-Just go to the page of the book for which you'd like to make a suggestion, click on the Github icon (it looks like a cat) near the top right of the page, and click "open issue" or "suggest edit".
-The latter is a little heavier weight, because it requires you to fork the textbook repository with Github.
+Just go to the page of the book for which you'd like to make a suggestion, click on the GitHub icon (it looks like a cat) near the top right of the page, and click "open issue" or "suggest edit".
+The latter is a little heavier weight, because it requires you to fork the textbook repository with GitHub.
 But for minor edits that will be appreciated and lead to much quicker uptake of suggestions.

 **Background.** This book is used at Cornell for a third-semester programming